Potential of constraining the Fifth Force Using the Earth as a Spin and Mass Source from space

-The model is based on Ref.~\cite{Hunter:2013hza}, which assumes that the Earth’s paramagnetism is predominantly due to unpaired $d$-shell electrons in the iron ions contained within the Earth’s mantle and crust minerals.
-Using this assumption, the density of geoelectrons was calculated.
-In the model, density and temperature distributions are considered spherically symmetric, and the Earth's core magnetization is assumed to be negligible, as predicted by density functional theory calculations~\cite{Hunter:2013gba}.
-Additionally, we adopted the temperature model from Ref.~\cite{STACEY1977341}, along with the updated World Magnetic Model $($WMM 2020$)$ \cite{Chulliat2020,doi:10.1126/science.290.5495.1338}, which is valid from $2020$ to $2025$ for the Earth's magnetic field.
+The model is based on Ref.~\cite{37}, which assumes that Earth’s paramagnetism is predominantly due to unpaired $d$-shell electrons in the iron ions contained within Earth’s mantle and crust minerals.
+Using this assumption, the geoelectrons' density was calculated.
+In the model, the density and temperature distributions are assumed to be spherically symmetric, and Earth's core magnetization is neglected, as predicted by density-functional theory calculations~\cite{38}.
+Additionally, we adopted the temperature model from Ref.~\cite{58,59}, along with the updated World Magnetic Model $($WMM 2020$)$ \cite{60,61}, which is valid from $2020$ to $2025$ for Earth's magnetic field.